Influenza (Flu) (Autumn 2025)

 Eligibility

-The following cohorts are announced and authorised to be eligible to receive a flu vaccination:
+The following cohorts are announced and authorised as eligible to receive a flu vaccination:

 From 1 September 2025: